 As the summer heats up, the AC unit gets a lot of work.
-Afterall, on those hazy, hot and humid summer days, not having a fully functioning air conditioning system could make your home unbearably.
+After all, on those hazy, hot and humid summer days, not having a functioning AC system generally makes homes unbearable.

 So, how do you know if your AC unit is working at its full potential and peak efficiency?

-Simple, ask yourself a few simple questions to determine if your air conditioner is working properly and how you could keep dollars in your pocket.
+Simple, ask yourself a few simple questions to determine if your air conditioner is working properly.

 1. Is The AC Unit Too Loud?

-A well maintained and properly functioning air conditioning system is meant to run quietly and efficiently.
+A well maintained and properly functioning air conditioning system runs quietly and efficiently.
 A noisy AC is a good indicator that something is not right.
 If this is the case, there could be an issue with the compressor motor or condenser fan, which can compromise the system’s efficiency.
 In this instance, you should consult an HVAC expert to diagnose and fix the problem.

 2. When Did You Replace the Air Filter?

 If you notice a decline in the airflow of your AC system, the first thing you want to check is the air filter.
 Most homeowners don’t worry about their air filter until there is already a problem present.
-If the filter is dirty, your AC unit might run continually, but the temperature in your house may not cool down.
+For dirty filters, then your AC unit might run continually, but your home temperature may not cool down.
 This can be very costly when you see your utility bill at the end of the month.

 But the good news is that changing an AC air filter is a task everyone can do.